 - This is very customizable.
 Leave out the spinach if you have picky eaters, or add spinach to only half of the sauce.

 - Double the sauce recipe if using an extra-large spaghetti squash.
+You can also throw some healthy spaghetti sauce on top for a creamy tomato based version of this meal!.

 - Save all of your leftover cream sauce ingredients and make this a couple of weeks in a row!